-Most statutes say you must stop at the limit line, crosswalk, or entrance to the intersection.
-Practically, this means you must stop slightly before you reach this line.
-Some conscientious drivers, however, stop farther back from the white marker line or crosswalk.
+Most statutes say you must stop at the nearest of the limit line, crosswalk, or entrance to the intersection.
+Practically, this means you must stop slightly before you reach one of these points.
+Some conscientious drivers, however, stop well in advance of where they have to.
 In these cases, an officer hiding behind a bush 50 feet down a side street might not be able to see whether the driver stopped or not.

-To mount this defense, first request a copy of the officer's notes.
-Then go back to the scene of the ticket and take pictures from exactly where the officer was sitting.
-Especially if you can document a visual obstruction—and convincingly testify you did stop—this defense is often a winner.
-Of course, it's a big help if you can produce a passenger or other witnesses who will sign on to your version of the facts.
+To mount this defense, you'll first want to request a copy of the officer's notes.
+Typically, this involves making a written request to the police department or local prosecutor's office through a process called "discovery."
+(The notes, if obtained, can be used to verify where the officer was positioned when you allegedly ran the stop sign.)
+Next, go back to the scene of the ticket and take pictures from exactly where the officer was sitting.
+Especially if you can document a visual obstruction—and convincingly testify you did stop—this defense can be a winner.
+Of course, it's a big help if you can produce a passenger or other witnesses who can corroborate your version of events.

 Pictures are worth a thousand words.
-Pictures taken from different angles or distances are more convincing than your testimony.
-For example, if a stop sign is hidden from view by overhanging branches until a few feet before the intersection, take pictures from inside your vehicle (with some one else driving) as the car approaches the sign.
+Pictures taken from different angles or distances are generally more convincing than just an explanation.
+For example, if a stop sign is hidden from view by overhanging branches until a few feet before the intersection, take pictures from inside of your vehicle (with someone else driving) as the car approaches the sign.
 Snap one from a distance of 75 feet, and others from 50, 25, and ten feet away from the sign.
 (Label each photo with the exact distance from the sign.)
-In court, you may show your pictures to the judge and explain that they reveal the sign was obscured until it was too late to stop at the intersection.
+In court, you can show your pictures to the judge and explain that they reveal the sign wasn't visible until it was too late to stop.

 Crosswalks and limit lines fade.
-If you are ticketed at a stop sign for stopping a little too far into an intersection, you may win if you show that the limit line or crosswalk was too faded to see clearly.
+If you are ticketed at a stop sign for stopping a little too far into an intersection, you may be able to beat your ticket by showing that the limit line or crosswalk was too faded to see clearly.
 Here again, a picture is truly better than a thousand words.